-SUMMARY: SB 37 PN 1458 modifies Title 75 (Vehicles) to make changes to penalties for texting while driving violations, prohibits the use of a handheld interactive mobile device while driving, and provides for data collection and reporting related to traffic stops within this Commonwealth.
-Section 6329 (related to data collection and reporting) would take effect in 18 months.
-The remaining sections will take effect either immediately or in 12 months.
+SUMMARY: SB 37 PN 1588 would modifies Title 75 (Vehicles) to make changes to penalties for texting while driving violations, prohibit the use of a handheld interactive mobile device while driving, and provides for data collection and reporting related to traffic stops within this Commonwealth.
+Sections within this legislation take effect immediately, Section 6329 related to data collection and reporting would take effect in 18 months, and the remainder sections take effect in 12 months.